 - In Valkyria Chronicles, Welkin dislikes being addressed as "Welkies".

 - Tales of Berseria: The childish character Laphicet, going by "Phi" until that point, requests that the nickname be abandoned because he finds it too childish.
-(It's difficult to categorize this one because Laphicet is 1) an angel who was incarnated only 3 years ago, and 2) the Replacement Goldfish for the main character's younger brother, and sharing his name.
+(It's difficult to categorize this one because Laphicet is 1) an angel who was incarnated only twelve years ago, and 2) the Replacement Goldfish for the main character's younger brother, and sharing his name.
 And his resistance to the nickname "Phi".)

 - In the video game adaptation of Danny Phantom: The Ultimate Enemy, Danny's evil future self Dark Danny receives an Adaptation Name Change to "Dan Phantom".

 - Kenta from No Need for Bushido at one point gets mocked for having "a baby name" but this turns out to have a tragic origin, since his entire clan was wiped out when he was a child so he was never able to receive a "proper" adult name.
 It symbolizes how he's never moved on from the tragedy and how it's stunted his emotional maturity.

 - Cyanide & Happiness references this with "The life cycle of Roberts", outgrowing nicknames Bobby, Robby and Bob in succession.

 - Like all succubi in Sinfest, Baby Blue was named after her color.
 However, major Character Development led to her becoming The Devil's right-hand lady, and "Baby" was ditched.